Neurotechnology-Exploration-Team/DataCollector/README.md

 > Once the LSL streams have been established, the data collection process can be initiated

-Run main.py to run all tests and record data
+Run main.py to run all tests and record data.

 ```bash
 $ python main.py